lemosslucas/CS50Python/README.md

 ## Organization
 ### The solutions are organized in 9 folders, and one folder for final project, each folder have the pythons with solution of exercise
 ## Librarys
-### Some solutions needs for run install extra library
+### Some solutions needs for run install extra library, you have the pip instaled in your pc for run this commands

 bibliotecas para serem instaladas no Problem 4 pip install emoji pip install inflect